zzqCindy/CMP4720-Machine-Learning/README.md

 # CMP4720-Machine-Learning
-File the my homework for summarize the knowledge I have learned to help me review in the future.
+File my homework for summarize the knowledge I have learned to help me review in the future.